-As of December 31, 2021, the Company had cash and cash equivalents of £60.3 million.
-As of December 31, 2020, the company had cash and cash equivalents of £87.4 million.
+As of December 31, 2022, the Company had cash and cash equivalents of £41.9 million (2021: £60.3 million).
 Exposure to interest rate sensitivity is impacted primarily by changes in the underlying bank interest rates.
 The Company's surplus cash and cash equivalents are invested in interest bearing accounts and certificates of deposit from time to time which earn interest at fixed or variable rates based on the terms agreed for each account.
 The Company has not entered into investments for trading or speculative purposes.